Contents of our Guide

 When contact is made, you stand quietly, slightly unbelieving, and have up to one hour to observe our closest relatives in the animal kingdom from a distance of just a few metres.

 Uganda’s savannah safari destinations are beautiful, immensely valuable, and extraordinary wildlife encounters that complement a forest adventure or mountain hike perfectly.
 Each wilderness area is distinctly different and will bring a unique experience to an itinerary.

 Queen Elizabeth National Park is Uganda's most visited park and is often paired with gorilla trekking in Bwindi and/or chimp trekking in Kibale forest.
 The park is famous for its big cats - nowhere else in Uganda will you find tree-climbing lions alongside 2500 elephants, 5000 hippos and 10,000 buffalo.

 Lake Mburo breaks up the journey to and from Bwindi and has amazing views and diverse wildlife.
 It is the perfect place to relax as well as explore.

 Queen Elizabeth National Park

-Queen Elizabeth National Park (QENP) is Ugandas most visited national park and is often paired with Gorilla trekking in Bwindi and/or Chimp trekking in Kibale Forest.
+Queen Elizabeth National Park (QENP, or Queens) is Uganda's most visited national park and is often paired with gorilla trekking in Bwindi and/or chimp trekking in Kibale Forest.
 The park is famous for its big cats, including tree-climbing lions and leopards.
-Game drives in will reveal the parks range of big game including elephants, buffalos, antelopes and warthogs.
+Game drives will reveal the park's range of big game including elephants, buffalo, antelopes and warthogs.

 Lake Mburo National Park

-The landscapes and wildlife can be explored in game drives, by boat, on horseback and by mountain bike in the continuous ranchlands outside of the Park.
+The landscapes and wildlife can be explored in game drives, by boat, on horseback and by mountain bike in the continuous ranch lands outside the Park.
 These options make Mburo a very modern safari destination, attractive to visitors with a wide variety of interests.